AnthonyCxx/Notes-and-Writeups/Powershell/Command Reference.md

 ## Get-Help
 > Aliases: man

+"`Get-Help` gets the help content that it displays from help files on your computer.
+Without the help files, `Get-Help` displays only basic information about cmdlets."

 | Option | Function | Example |
 | ------ | -------- | ------- |
 | `-Name <command>` | shows help files for a given command | `Get-Help -Name Get-ComputerInfo` |